-Once I saw Fix Me a Snack’s recipe for Date Butter, I knew I had to try it with figs. I decided not to let the fact that fig season isn’t until fall stop me, so I tried using dried figs. Let me just say dried figs are not recommended.
+Once I saw Fix Me a Snack’s recipe for Date Butter, I knew I had to try it with figs. I decided not to let the fact that fig season isn’t until fall stop me, so I tried using dried figs. Let me just say dried figs are not recommended for making fig butter.

 My husband, the primary fig aficianado in our household, said I should try using the figs he had frozen last fall.
 We have figs in the freezer?!
 I had to dig through a lot of stuff to find that bag of figs, but eventually – success!
 I defrosted the figs, threw them in a pan, covered them with water and turned on the heat.
 Once the mixture was a good consistency, I buzzed it up in my food processor instead of straining it like Fix Me a Snack did with her dates.
 Straining yielded nothing for me except a dirty strainer.

 This fig butter is very good and has no added sugar (unlike most of the fig preserves you can buy around here).
 I don’t think my frozen figs were the best ones from last year’s crop and I can’t wait to try this recipe again when I have figs fresh from our tree.
 The riper the figs, the tastier the fig butter will be, I’m sure.